muhme/joomla-branches-tester/README.md

 After that, you'll need to reinstall the Joomla Patch Tester using `scripts/patchtester`.

 :fairy: *"The first step `Installation.cy.js` of the Cypress based Joomla System Tests is excluded if you run all `system` test specs.
-          But currently (June 2025) the Joomla System Tests do not work independently.
+          But currently (May 2026) the Joomla System Tests do not work independently.
           A Joomla installation step is required before running the Joomla System Tests a second time."*

 ## Trouble-Shooting